Particle Seminar: Anindita Maiti (Perimeter), Title: Neural Network Field Theory: Fermions and Supersymmetry

 Title: Not–quite–primordial black holesAbstract: In this talk, I will discuss a new mechanism for the formation of seeds of supermassive black holes at early cosmic epochs.
 Enhanced density fluctuations with amplitudes that are not large enough to form primordial black holes post-inflation can still lead to collapsed dark matter halos at very early times.
 For halos forming prior to 1+z ~ 200, the Cosmic Microwave Background (CMB) … Read More

-Particle Seminar: Austin Batz (U of Oregon), Title: TBD
+Particle Seminar: Austin Batz (U of Oregon), Title: On the Run from the Dark Side of the Muon

 Particle Seminar: Arthur Platschorre (Cornell), Title: Higher Axions